A Practical Guide to PID Controller Implementation: Nomenclature

 \section{Nomenclature}

-The tables in this appendix summarise the nomenclature used throughout the paper. \Crefrange{tab:parameter}{tab:variable} list variables from the reference implementation of \crefrange{code:control}{code:anti-windup}, grouped into parameters, states, function arguments, and internal variables. \Cref{tab:symbol} lists the mathematical symbols used in the theoretical development.
-The ``Listing'', ``Equation'', and ``Section'' columns indicate where the variable appears.
+This appendix summarises the nomenclature used throughout the paper. \Crefrange{tab:parameter}{tab:variable} list variables from the reference implementation of \crefrange{code:control}{code:anti-windup}, grouped into parameters, states, function arguments, and internal variables. \Cref{tab:symbol} lists the mathematical symbols used in the theoretical development.
+For each entry, the ``Listing'' or ``Equation'' column, together with the ``Section'' column, indicates where it appears.
+An em-dash in the ``Equation'' column means that the symbol is introduced in the running text.